Analysis | Biden gets a strong jobs report, but a sour mood still prevails

-Economists attribute the thriving jobs market to a continued loosening of restrictions as the public health threat of the coronavirus subsides due to vaccinations (though a subvariant of the omicron variant is looming).
+Economists attribute the thriving jobs market to a continued loosening of pandemic-related restrictions (though a subvariant of the omicron variant is looming).
 More businesses are bringing workers back to the office, and many Americans are trying to return to pre-pandemic habits and activities, though cautiously.
 After two years of disruption, the economy has now gained back more than 90 percent of all the jobs lost at the beginning of the pandemic.

 All of that is news that President Biden and the Democrats can tout as progress.
 For a political reality check, however, here are some of the headlines on the Gallup organization’s website this past week, based on their polling in March: